 What will the teacher training look like in terms of content and time?

-This is a teacher-friendly program with no new curriculum to learn or implement.
-Teachers receive support through one-on-one sessions and weekly opt-in groups.
-Teachers also receive three wellness sessions — one before the program begins in the classroom, one at the mid-way point, and one at the end.
+A teacher’s personal practice is the key to a successful classroom or school-wide program.
+Teachers receive support through one-on-one sessions and professional development sessions, generally one before the program begins in the classroom, one at the mid-way point, and one towards the end.
 Throughout the program, teachers learn alongside their students, then practice daily for 1-5 minutes in the classroom.

 When first implemented, what will the intro/training in the classroom be like in terms of content and time?